-Although human GH treatments do not decrease appetite, these therapies - together with early intervention - have helped to create a whole new generation of children with PWS who are taller, slimmer, more active and alert, and who are living much longer and healthier lives.
-This publication is intended to help both families and care providers understand the issues involved so that they can make decisions in the best interests of the child or adult with PWS.
+Although human GH treatments do not decrease appetite, these therapies - together with early intervention, and in conjunction with dietary, environmental and lifestyle interventions - have helped to create a whole new generation of children with PWS who are taller, slimmer, more active and alert, and who are living much longer and healthier lives.
+This publication is intended to help both families and care providers understand the issues involved so that they, together with their endocrinologist, can make decisions in the best interests of their child or adult with PWS.